 Drinking a cup of teas is great for many reasons.
 No matter the time of day, tea can be a soothing treat.
 Whether you serve it hot or cold it is a very tasty beverage with many health benefits.
 My mother has been trying to get me to drink tea since a young girl and for good reason, tea can provide many natural health benefits.
 There are teas for all reasons from herbal teal for stress relief to teas to help you sleep.

-No matter your reason for pouring a cup, it is a great way for mothers(or anyone) to relax after a long day…pour a hot cup of tea!
+No matter your reason for pouring a cup, it is a great way for mothers(or anyone) to relax after a long day.

 Studies have found that some teas may help with cancer, heart disease, and diabetes as well as encourage weight loss, lower cholesterol.
-But today we are talking about herbal tea for stress relief.
-Which teas are best for stress?
 Here is a list of herbal teas that will help relieve stress naturally.

 Lavender tea is a calming and refreshing tea that has many health benefits.
 The herb has been used as a remedy for a range of ailments from insomnia and anxiety to depression and fatigue.
 It can be used to ease achy teeth, soothe coughs, and calm digestive problems.
 It is found in many different bath products and has been known to soothe the skin.

 A study in 2016 had 140 women inhale 3 drops of lavender oil every eight hours for four weeks.
 The results found that the lavender helped the women prevent stress, anxiety, and postpartum depression versus a control group that did not inhale lavender.